hemantksingh/messup-learn/People/Capabilites.md

 * Represent engineering to the wider business, stakeholders and/or project sponsors
 * Evolve technical strategy based on business goals - look inwards and outwards
 * Derisk delivery by looking into the future and focussing on production readyness - Security, Performance, Resilience, Cost etc
-* Working in the open
+* Working in the open - demonstrate progress transparently
+* Getting results through others
-* Getting things done as opposed to doing?
+  * From player to coach
+  * From doing to getting it done
+  * As opposed to taking on too much work, provide support - shepherding people in the right direction
 * Use data to drive decisions
   * Identify what to measure and the metrics to help support that
   * Look qunatitative and qualitative metrics